moelholm/moelholm.github.io/_posts/2016-11-09-spring-boot-controlling-timezones-with-hibernate.md

 title: "Spring Boot: Controlling timezones with Hibernate"
 description: "Controlling the timezone used by Hibernate when it communicates timestamps with the database"
 date: 2016-11-09
+comments: true
 ---

 In this post I show how you, from a Spring Boot application, can control the timezone used by Hibernate when it communicates timestamps with the database.
-<blockquote>This post is inspired by a very similar recent post by Vlad Mihalcea [1], Hibernate Developer Advocate at Redhat.
+<blockquote class="blockquote">This post is inspired by a very similar recent post by Vlad Mihalcea [1], Hibernate Developer Advocate at Redhat.

 It's basically the same subject - but with a Spring Boot focus.
 So read on, if you want to get a "ready-to-use" recipe for controlling the timezones used by JPA/Hibernate in your Spring Boot applications.</blockquote>
 I will show the technique in the context of a Spring Boot 1.4.2 application.